 High quality spatial data from satellites and other sources is generating a visual picture of how sustainability metrics are changing on the ground.
-Standards organisations are using this technology to help them make strategic and operational decisions.
+Sustainability organisations are using this technology to help them make strategic and operational decisions.

 Monitoring the expansion of cities or calculating deforestation rates in real time is made possible through our ability to capture, analyse and present spatial or geographic data.
 The increased use and accessibility of technologies including satellites and handheld global positioning systems (GPS) devices has transformed the world of geographic information systems (GIS) and increased the availability of real-time spatial data.